syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 ### Add shared dependencies to the Promise

 Removing the files from the Pipeline is not enough.
-You must now also add them to the Promise as dependencies.
+You must now also add them to the Promise as Dependencies.

 Run the following command to create a `dependencies` directory where you can store these files and any others that you may want to depend on for the Promise installation: